Friday, November 20, 2020

 So, what is HOPE?
 A non-believer's definition of hope is much different than Christian's definition of hope.
 A non-believer will see hope as a positive outcome of some future situation, either by chance, by effort, or by personal skill.
 For example, winning a card game, or buying a newer car, or getting a better test score would be their hope.

 A Christian's definition of hope differs greatly from a non-believer's definition in the fact that it involves faith in God.
-So, for a Christian, hope can be defined as a confident expectation that some future situation or condition will turn out favorably based on FAITH in God's providence, promises, and intervention.
+So, for a Christian, hope can be defined as a confident expectation that some future situation or condition will turn out favorably based on faith in God's providence, promises, and intervention.

+Since a Christian's confident hope is founded in faith, if we are in Christ and He is in us, our hope can never be taken away.
 It's hope that gives us a positive point of view.
 Here are 5 ways keep our hope strong -- to keep a positive point of view.

 1— Realize that our current circumstance will pass.